MaximilianAzendorf/wassign/README.md

 ### The problem

-Given are three sets: sets, choices and persons.
+Given are three sets: slots, choices and persons.
 Each person has a specified preferences towards all choices (e.g. 100 meaning "i really want to attend this choice" and 0 meaning "i do not want to attend this choice").

 We now want to match

-1. events to sets, such that each event is assigned to exactly one set
+1. events to slots, such that each event is assigned to exactly one slot
-2. persons to events, such that each person is in exactly one choice *per set*.
+2. persons to events, such that each person is in exactly one choice *per slot*.

 while respecting the preferences given by the persons "as much as possible".
 Additionally, each choice has a minimum and a maximum number of choosers.